8 Tips for an Effective Online Class – Best Practices for Zoom

 1. Get Set Up and Learn the Program

 Before you begin teaching your classes, get ready by creating a workspace and making your computer ready.
 It’s best if you can hardwire your computer to the Internet.
-Wi-Fi will work, but hardwiring will be faster.
+Wi-Fi will work, but hardwiring will be faster and tends to be more reliable.
 You’ll also want to download the program and make sure your system’s microphone and speakers are working.
 Spend some time learning about how the platform works; even consider doing a practice run.
 You’ll feel much more comfortable teaching if you’re not worried about the logistics.

 2. Log In Early